asmallwebfirm/scale_addressfield/README.md

   - UX: It makes country selection / field swapping instantaneous!
   - It introduces a sane way to override address field labels, select options, etc.
+  - It provides field-level validation for postal codes, including optional integration with [Clientside Validation]() for friendlier validation in the browser.

 ### Installation instructions